ejh243/BrainFANS/array/DNAm/preprocessing/README.md

 	* idats are in the 1_raw folder

 OUTPUT:
-	* html QC reports are located in 2_gds/QCmetrics
+	* html QC report are located in 2_gds/QCmetrics
 	* text file summarising the QC metrics and filtering are located in 2_gds/QCmetrics

 #### Data pre-processing: